king-sules/sules/index.md

 layout: single
 author_profile: true
 ---
-# My Portfolio

-* "I'm Suleman, passionate about leveraging data analysis and machine learning techniques to solve complex problems, with a background in Mechanical Engineering.
-This portfolio showcases some of my key projects.")*
+* I'm Suleman, passionate about leveraging machine learning techniques to solve complex problems, with a background in Mechanical Engineering.
+This portfolio showcases some of my key projects and skillset in my different area of expertise.*

 Find me on: [LinkedIn](Your-LinkedIn-URL) | [GitHub](https://github.com/king-sules)

 ---

-## 🛠️ Skills Overview
+## Skills Overview

-### 📊 Language Proficiency / Usage
+### Language Proficiency / Usage

 <style>
   .skill-bar-container { margin-bottom: 8px; font-size: 10px; } /* Reduced margin and font size */